strmprivacy/docs/docs/04-reference/01-cli-reference/strm/create/batch-job.md

 ### Synopsis

-A Batch Job reads all events from a Data Connector and writes them to one or more Data Connectors, applying our privacy algorithm as defined by the job's configuration file.
+A Batch Job reads all events in a file via Data Connector and writes them to one or more output files Data Connectors, applying our privacy algorithm as defined by the job's configuration file.

 A [Data Connector](docs/04-reference/01-cli-reference/strm/create/data-connector/index.md) is a configuration